dgnicholson/writing-samples/Sample_What_is_RCS.md

 **6.** **Was a company style guide used to write this document?**

 Yes.
-The style guide is based off of the Microsoft Manual of Style with some customizations.
+The style guide is based on the Microsoft Manual of Style with some customizations.

 **7.** **Provide any additional useful context for the sample, such as deadlines, achievements, etc.**

-This was requested to add to our website to provide a quick conceptual overview of what RCS (Rich Communication Services) is.
+This was requested for the company website.
+The purpose is to provide a quick conceptual overview of what RCS (Rich Communication Services) is and how it can impact users.
 It’s aimed at both technical and general audiences who are not familiar with RCS.

 **8.** **Was this document part of a larger documentation set?**